Glossary

 DSO, Countback

-Countback DSO is a method of calculating DSO that seeks to provide a more precise figure than the standard DSO calculation, by accounting for month-to-month changes in sales and past due receivables, and using actual number of days in the month.
-The calculation gives more weight to the current month’s sales, since most of the AR balance should be from current rather than previous sales.
+A method of calculating DSO that provides a more precise figure than the standard DSO calculation by accounting for month-to-month fluctuations in sales, past-due balances, and the actual number of days in each month.
+The calculation gives more weight to the current month's sales, since the majority of the accounts receivable (AR) balance should reflect current rather than prior-period sales.

 DSO, Sales Weighted